pradeephariharanatham/Hybrid-Quantum-Portfolio-Optimization/README.md

 # Contact

-For any queries regarding this project, please contact any of the team members listed above.
+For any queries regarding this project, please contact pradeephariharanatham@gmail.com